 GeneCards Summary for SV2B Gene

 SV2B (Synaptic Vesicle Glycoprotein 2B) is a Protein Coding gene.
 Diseases associated with SV2B include Temporal Lobe Epilepsy and Foodborne Botulism.
-Among its related pathways are Toxicity of botulinum toxin type F (BoNT/F) and Uptake and actions of bacterial toxins.
+Among its related pathways are Uptake and actions of bacterial toxins and Toxicity of botulinum toxin type D (BoNT/D).
 Gene Ontology (GO) annotations related to this gene include transporter activity and transmembrane transporter activity.
 An important paralog of this gene is SV2A.

 UniProtKB/Swiss-Prot Summary for SV2B Gene

 Probably plays a role in the control of regulated secretion in neural and endocrine cells.

 (Microbial infection) Receptor for the C.botulinum neurotoxin type A2 (BoNT/A, botA); glycosylation is not essential but enhances the interaction (PubMed:29649119).
 Probably also serves as a receptor for the closely related C.botulinum neurotoxin type A1.